Skip to main content

 The dual-condition gate cannot be bypassed.
 Active client assignment AND active attestation profile must both be present.
 A workload assignee who is not the named practitioner of record never receives the prefill — by architecture, not by policy.

-When a VAT return is attested, CoralLedger Comply creates a separate, cryptographically sealed attestation record — distinct from the underlying transaction log.
-The record cannot be deleted or amended.
+When a VAT return is attested, CoralLedger Comply creates a separate attestation record distinct from the underlying transaction log.
+Engineering verification of the immutable-storage implementation is tracked in Addendum 1 before any absolute claim is made.

 Timestamp and Signatory Capture